freechipsproject/chisel-bootcamp/Install.md

 You can delete `coursier` and `almond` files if you so desire.

+#### Visualizations

+[Graphviz](https://graphviz.org/download/) is required to show visualizations of Chisel modules, such as in the demo page.
+However, visualizations are optional as the other Chisel and Scala features will work without it.

 #### Install bootcamp
 Now clone the bootcamp repo and install the customization script.
 If you already have one, append this script to it.